Rhaenyra's Bastard Hypocrisy Will Cost Her Navy

 WHY THIS MATTERS

-The theory exposes that Rhaenyra's central legitimacy argument is functionally self-serving rather than principled, which collapses the moral distinction between her cause and the Greens'.
-If her most loyal supporter cannot trust her to honor sacrifice, the show is building toward a queen who wins the throne only to hollow out the coalition that gave it to her.
+The theory exposes that Rhaenyra's central legitimacy argument is functionally self-serving, which erodes the moral distance between her cause and the Greens'.
+If her most loyal supporter cannot trust her to honor sacrifice, the show is building toward a queen who captures the throne only to hollow out the coalition that made it possible.

 ALTERNATE INTERPRETATION

-A minority reading in the evidence treats Rhaenyra's refusal not as self-serving hypocrisy but as a trauma response to the sustained accusations about her own children's parentage, arguing that legitimizing Corlys's sons reopens wounds she cannot politically afford to expose.
-On this reading, her deferral rather than outright rejection signals she intends to revisit the question once her position is secure, which would make the rift temporary rather than terminal.
+A competing reading treats Rhaenyra's refusal as a trauma response to years of sustained accusations about her children's parentage, arguing that formally legitimizing Corlys's sons would reopen political wounds she cannot afford to expose while her position remains fragile.
+On this reading, her deferral rather than outright rejection signals an intention to revisit the question once she is more secure, which would make the rift temporary rather than terminal.

 Adjacent Reading — Not a Competing Theory